-- It is used in ships, particularly in nuclear powered ships, as a coolant.
+- It is used in ships, particularly in nuclear-powered ships, as a coolant.
 Here, seawater is desalinated through the process of distillation.
 This water is also used by the crews of the ships for drinking.

 - It is used during surgical procedures where clean water is a must to prevent any kind of infection.
 For the very same reason, it is also used to wash and clean wounds.

 - Lead acid batteries used in vehicles like cars and trucks require a top-up of water at regular intervals of time.
-Presence of various ions in plain tap water can cause damage to the battery and lead to reduction in its lifespan.
+Presence of various ions in plain tap water can cause damage to the battery and lead to a reduction in its lifespan.
 Distilled water, free of such ions, is commonly used in such batteries.

-- It is used for making various drinks by many beverage manufacturers to ascertain a high quality product in terms of both taste as well as purity.
+- It is used for making various drinks by many beverage manufacturers to ascertain a high-quality product in terms of both taste as well as purity.